Francis B. Francois: Patents and basketball

 Francois was the patent attorney for two boyhood friends, Paul D. Estlund and Kenneth F. Estlund, who received U.S. Patent 4,534,556 for a break-away basketball goal, filed in 1977.
 He wrote a book about the experience of acquiring the patent for the invention that saved many basketball courts from having broken backboards or bent rims.
 The invention also likely made it easier for the NCAA to decide on the re-introduction of the slam dunk as a legal move in college basketball, after it had been banned in 1967.

 Many claim the no dunk rule was implemented to keep Kareem Abdul-Jabbar from dominating the college game, but coach John Wooden said, in an interview to the UCLA student daily paper, "(Alcindor) didn't cause the change.
 The NCAA Rules Committee outlawed the dunk because of hanging on the rim, rims bending back, boards breaking and glass down."
 With the advent of the break-away basketball goal, this was no longer an issue.

 Written works

 Personal life

 Francois was married to his wife Eileen Mary Francois for 43 years, before her death in 2003.
 Together they had five children Joseph, Marie, Michael, Monica and Susan.
-In 2011 Francois documented his early years growing up on a farm in Barnum Iowa, Webster County as well as his move to the Washington DC metro area, and dedicated his memoir to his wife, 5 children, and 7 grandchildren saying: "Nothing in my life means more to me than these people, and my memoirs are dedicated to them."
+In 2011 Francois documented his early years growing up on a farm in Barnum Iowa, Webster County as well as his move to the Washington, D.C. metro area, and dedicated his memoir to his wife, 5 children, and 7 grandchildren saying: "Nothing in my life means more to me than these people, and my memoirs are dedicated to them."